Nikke-db/spine-web-player-template/README.md

 # How to use

 In ```animation_list.json``` add a name to your animation and give it a custom ID.
 This ID is extremely important.
+As of 24th may 2023 you also need to reference the spine version of the assets, in order to call the right spine player.
 In ```/assets```, create a folder using the ID of your animation as a name.
 Inside ```/assets/ID``` you must import a ```ID.atlas```, ```ID.png```, and ```ID.skel```.
 Make sure the 1st line of ```ID.atlas``` have the correct name file for ```ID.png```.